Cashmaney/SecretStaking/README.md

 2. Withdraw (1 step).
 Unbond -> wait 21 days(*)
 3. Withdraw (2 steps).
 Unbond -> wait 21 days -> Claim

+(*) if automatic claiming is enabled by the contract

 #### Voting
 Secret voting is done by interacting with the dSCRT contract.
 The contract admin opens voting for an on-chain proposal.
 The contract can be queried for open-proposals to see which proposals are in the voting period.